TT is an online writer with over six years of experience writing about sports and pop culture.

 3. Josh Freeman

-- College: Kansas State
+- College: Kansas State University

-- Drafted: 17th overall by Tampa Bay Buccaneers
+- Drafted: 17th overall by the Buccaneers

 After originally committing to Nebraska, Josh Freeman decided to attend Kansas State.
 As a freshman, he started 11 of 13 games and had two comeback wins.
-The following year, he set new single season school records for pass attempts, completions, and passing yards.
-In 2008, he set a single season school record by a Wildcat quarterback with 14 rushing touchdowns.
+The following year, he set new single-season school records for pass attempts, completions and passing yards.
+In 2008, he set a single-season school record by a Wildcat quarterback with 14 rushing touchdowns.

 The following year, he was extremely efficient, throwing for 3,451 yards, 25 touchdowns and just six interceptions as the team barely missed the playoffs with a 10–6 record.
 After a rough 2011, Freeman bounced back in 2012 with 4,065 yards and 27 touchdowns.
-After stops with the Vikings, Giants, Dolphins, Colts, the Fall Experimental Football League, and CFL, he retired in 2018.
+After stops with the Vikings, Giants, Dolphins, Colts, Fall Experimental Football League and CFL, he retired in 2018.